James McAvoy: Early work

-McAvoy's acting debut was at the age of 15 years in The Near Room (1995).
+When McAvoy was 15, his English teacher's next door neighbour David Hayman visited his school to give a talk about Macbeth.
+Recognizing Hayman from his film roles, McAvoy expressed interest in getting a job on Hayman's next project for work experience purposes.
+Six months later, Hayman summoned McAvoy and asked him to read the script and audition for The Near Room (1995) in which he made his acting debut.
 He later admitted that he was not very interested in acting when joining the film, but was inspired to study acting after developing feelings for his co-star, Alana Brady.
 He continued to act while still a member of PACE Youth Theatre.
 McAvoy graduated from the Royal Scottish Academy of Music and Drama in 2000.
 Throughout the early 2000s, he made guest appearances in television shows and began working in film.
 In 2001, McAvoy's performance as a gay hustler in the play Out in the Open impressed director Joe Wright so much that Wright began offering McAvoy parts in his films.
 McAvoy kept declining them, however, and it was not until six years later that the two worked together.

 He appeared in Privates on Parade in the Donmar Warehouse, where he was noticed by Sam Mendes.
 In 2001, the actor appeared as Private James W. Miller in Band of Brothers, an eleven-hour World War II miniseries by executive producers Steven Spielberg and Tom Hanks.
 He gained the attention of critics in 2002's White Teeth, a four-part television drama miniseries adaption based on the novel of the same name by Zadie Smith.
 In 2022, McAvoy commented that Smith "didn't say [he] was bad at playing the part".
 She told him he "was the wrong casting, because [he] was too little – the character should have been more overweight."